Right from the time when a diploid zygote was formed, till the present, we all are just made up of 37.2 trillion microscopic and unicellular cells!

 - In aerobic respiration, oxygen is used to release oxygen from the contents of the mitochondrion (starch in plants and glycogen in animals)

-Cells containing mitochondria are-
+7.a Cells containing mitochondria are-

-- Muscle cell- to work
+- Muscle cell- to support physical activity

 - Sperm cell- to swim in the semen

-- Neurons- to carry electrical nerve impulses
+- Neurons- to carry out transmission of electrical nerve impulses

 - Ribosomes are cell organelles that are the places where a protein is made by the synthesis of amino acids.